The center functor is fully faithful: The center functor

 When $\CM=\CM'$ and $\CN=\CN'$, the formula $f\boxtimes_{\FZ(\CD)}g \mapsto f\boxtimes_\CD g$ clearly defines a monoidal equivalence.
 Moreover, it is routine to check that the diagram (\ref{diag:m-m-map}) is commutative in this case.
 Therefore, the isomorphism defined in (\ref{eq:M-N}) is a monoidal $\FZ(\CC)$-$\FZ(\CE)$-bimodule equivalence. \end{proof}

-We introduce two categories $\mtc$ and $\bmtc$ as follows: \bnu \item The category $\mtc$ of indecomposable multi-tensor categories over $k$ with morphisms given by the equivalence classes of finite bimodules. \item The category $\bmtc$ of braided tensor categories over $k$ with morphisms given by the equivalence classes of monoidal bimodules. \enu In view of Example \ref{exam:rigid-boxtensor}, both categories are symmetric monoidal categories under $\boxtimes$.
+We introduce two categories $\mtc$ and $\bmtc$ as follows: \bnu \item The category $\mtc$ of indecomposable multi-tensor categories over $k$ with morphisms given by the equivalence classes of finite bimodules. \item The category $\bmtc$ of braided tensor categories over $k$ with morphisms given by the equivalence classes of monoidal bimodules. \enu In view of Example \ref{exam:rigid-boxtensor}, both categories are symmetric monoidal categories with respect to $\boxtimes$.

 \begin{thm} The assignment $\CC \mapsto \FZ(\CC)$, ${}_\CC\CM_\CD \mapsto \Fun_{\CC|\CD}(\CM,\CM)$ defines a symmetric monoidal functor $\FZ: \mtc \to \bmtc$. \end{thm}

 \begin{proof} By Remark \ref{rem:rigid-center} and Theorem \ref{thm:M-N}, the functor $\FZ$ is well-defined.
 By Proposition \ref{prop:prod-fun}(2) and Proposition \ref{prop:center-prod}, $\FZ$ is a symmetric monoidal functor. \end{proof}